tgmars/flshell/README.md

 2. View a disk image as if it were mounted, without having to mount it.

 ### Known bugs
-1. The flshell executable might not work when downloading straight from Github.
+1. The FLShell executable might not work when downloading straight from Github.
 Instead, install Go and run

 ```
 go get -u github.com/tgmars/flshell